facebookresearch/miniF2F/README.md

 ### Informal

 Each file contains the problem statement and the proof written in natural mathematical language.
-The data come from the following sources: (1) The MATH dataset (2) The Art of Problem Solving website (3) Albert Qiaochu Jiang, Timothée Lacroix, Guillaume Lample, Sean Welleck, Jiacheng Liu, and Marie-Anne Lachaux.
+The data come from the following sources: (1) The MATH dataset (2) Manually curated (3) Albert Qiaochu Jiang, Timothée Lacroix, Guillaume Lample, Sean Welleck, Jiacheng Liu, and Marie-Anne Lachaux.

 ## Code of Conduct and Contributions